 How do you adjust your financial situation to save money?
 Well, there are many ways.
 You could cut expenses elsewhere such as cutting your cable bill.

 Another area people cut is their health insurance itself.
 Many simply drop coverage or lower their coverage, thereby increasing the potential for higher out-of-pocket costs.
 Sure, you have a lower premium, but a potentially higher out-of-pocket cost.
 How does that help you out?
 When you need health insurance the most, you’ll face a larger bill.

 This is one reason why we think hospital indemnity insurance is worth the money.

-Additionally, you can simply save the deductible and the out of pocket maximum on your plan.
+Additionally, you can simply save the deductible and the out-of-pocket maximum on your plan.
 It’s true!
 In other words, you can establish an emergency savings account and hold an appropriate amount of money for health care expenses.
-Let’s say your deductible is $5,000 and your out-of-pocket maximum is $10,000 (includes the deductible).
+Let’s say your deductible is $5,000 and your out-of-pocket maximum is $10,000 (including the deductible).
 Therefore, you need at minimum, $10,000 saved.